ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 When a snapshot takes place, every process ends up sending out a marker message to every other process.
 So, for a system containing `N` participating processes, `N * (N - 1)` marker messages will be sent.

-This might seem inefficient as the number of messages rises quadratically with the number of particpating processes, but unfortunately, there is no better approach.
+This might seem inefficient as the number of messages rises quadratically with the number of participating processes, but unfortunately, there is no better approach.

-As stated in the previous lecture notes, the success of the Chandy-Lamport algorithm relies entirely on the truth of the following assumptions:
+As stated in the previous lecture, the success of the Chandy-Lamport algorithm relies entirely on the truth of the following assumptions:

 1. Eventual message delivery is guaranteed, thus making delivery failure impossible
 1. All channels act as FIFO queues, thus eliminating the possibility of messages being delivered out of order
 1. Processes don't crash!
-(The topic of process failure is dealt with in lecture 10)
+(See [lecture 10](./Lecture%2010.md))

 ### A Worked Example